gympass/cdn-origin-controller/README.md

 The following annotation controls how origins and behaviors are attached to CloudFront distributions:

 - `cdn-origin-controller.gympass.com/cdn.group`: a CDN group should be used to bind Ingress resources together under the same distribution.
 If the group does not exist yet a new distribution will be provisioned.
 Example: `cdn-origin-controller.gympass.com/cdn.group: customer-portal`
+- `cdn-origin-controller.gympass.com/cf.alternate-domain-names`: a comma-separated list of alternate domains to be configured on the CloudFront distribution.
+Duplicates on the same or different Ingress resources from the same group cause no harm.
+Example: `alias1.foo,alias2.foo`
+- `cdn-origin-controller.gympass.com/cf.origin-response-timeout`: the number of seconds that CloudFront waits for a response from the origin, from 1 to 60.
+Example: `"30"`
 - `cdn-origin-controller.gympass.com/cf.viewer-function-arn`: the ARN of the CloudFront function you would like to associate to viewer requests in each behavior managed by this Ingress.
 Example: `arn:aws:cloudfront::000000000000:function/my-function`
-- `cdn-origin-controller.gympass.com/cf.origin-response-timeout`: the number of seconds that CloudFront waits for a response from the origin, from 1 to 60.
-Example: `30`

 The controller needs permission to manipulate the CloudFront distributions.
 A [sample IAM Policy](docs/iam_policy.json) is provided with the necessary IAM actions.